 The National Audit Office (NAO) scrutinises public spending on behalf of parliament.
 It is independent of the government and its head, known as the comptroller and auditor general, is an officer of the House of Commons.
-The NAO’s report Early Progress in transforming courts and tribunals, published on 9 May 2018, was the first objective overview of the HMCTS reform programme.1 Although its findings were played down on publication day by David Gauke, the lord chancellor, and Susan Acland-Hood, chief executive of HMCTS, they cannot have found it comfortable reading.
+The NAO’s report Early Progress in transforming courts and tribunals, published in May 2018, was the first objective overview of the HMCTS reform programme.1 Although its findings were played down on publication day by David Gauke, the lord chancellor, and Susan Acland-Hood, chief executive of HMCTS, they cannot have found it comfortable reading.

 “HMCTS faces a daunting challenge in delivering the scale of technological and cultural change necessary to modernise the administration of justice and achieve the savings required,” the NAO report concluded.
 “It has responded to early concerns by extending the timetable and improving its governance and programme management.
 But there is a long way to go to achieve the planned transformation and overall HMCTS is behind where it expected to be at this stage.”